-Business and audit risks areas Financial statement or authority implication Audit implication The adoption of several new standards (IPSAS), in particular IPSAS 23 Revenue from Non-exchange Transactions, could result in significant adjustments at year-end.
-The risk involves management's understanding, interpretation and application of the standards, as well as the availability of information.
-Risk of errors in the financial statements as a result of significant adjusting entries affecting the current year as well as prior year restatement.
-Risk that the required disclosures in the financial statements are inaccurate or incomplete.
-For each IPSAS adopted in 2011, we will review the Centre's position papers in order to determine whether the standards are implemented properly.
-We will examine the adjusting entries required for the standards implemented in 2011 in order to ensure they are properly accounted for.
+Business and audit risk areas Financial statement or authority implication Audit implication Due to the current economic climate in many countries, the Centre is facing a substantial reduction in its traditional sources of funding.
+This may result in the Centre not being able to carry out certain activities, not being able to respect its budget, and could lead to the Centre not fully meeting its objectives.
+Financial Regulations of the Centre. place to mitigate the risk of non-compliance, and we will ensure that the transactions we test are in compliance with the authorities of the Centre.In addition, we will ensure that funds are being used for their designated purpose.
+New accounting standards The adoption of several new standards (IPSAS), in particular IPSAS 17 Property, Plant, and Equipment, could result in significant adjustments at year-end.
+The risk involves management's understanding, interpretation and application of the standards, as well as the availability of both historical and current information.
+This could result in errors in the financial statements (over or understatement of property, plant & equipment and net assets) due to significant adjusting entries affecting the current and prior year.
+This could also result in inaccurate or incomplete note disclosure.
+For each IPSAS adopted in 2012, we will review the Centre's position papers in order to determine whether the standards are implemented properly.
+We will examine the adjusting entries required for the standards implemented in 2012 in order to ensure they are properly accounted for.
 We will also review disclosures in the financial statements to ensure they are complete and accurate.
-The preparation of financial statements requires the use of accounting estimates.
+Management estimates The preparation of financial statements requires the use of accounting estimates.
 Certain accounting estimates are particularly sensitive due to their significance to the financial statements and the possibility that future events may differ significantly from management's expectations.
-We have identified the following significant estimates for the Centre: Risk that management accounting estimates are not complete and accurate if due diligence is not exercised in the determination of these amounts.
-We will examine the reasonableness of the estimates by reviewing the key assumptions used to establish the estimates, the accuracy and completeness of data used to make these assumptions and we will review disclosures made in the financial statements. employee benefits liability; accrued liabilities and provisions (contingent assets and liabilities); expected useful life of fixed assets; allowance for doubtful accounts.
+We have identified the following potentially significant estimates that represent a higher than normal risk this year: Provision for doubtful accounts Provisions and contingent liabilities This could result in errors in the financial statements (over or understatement of accounts receivable, liabilities and/or expenses) if due diligence is not exercised in the determination of the estimates.
+We will examine the reasonableness of the estimates by discussions with senior management and review the key assumptions used to establish the estimates, as well as the accuracy and completeness of data used to make these assumptions.
+We will also review disclosures made in the financial statements.